Abjad/abjad/docs/source/examples/mensuration_canon.rst

     ...     print(string)
     ...

-Next we add diads to all of the descents, except for the viola's.
+Next we add dyads to all of the descents, except for the viola's.
 We'll use a dictionary as a lookup table, to tell us what interval to add below a given pitch class.